WohlSoft/Moondust-Devkit-Help/EditorUI/Clipboard.md

 # Clipboard

-You can copy, cut and paste every block, bgo, npc and physical environment area in the level editor, and any object on the world map.
+You can copy, cut, and paste every block, BGO, NPC, or physical environment area in the level editor and any object on the world map.

-If you want to paste something your cursor switches to a paste icon and you enter paste-mode.
-In this mode you can paste your copied items.
-Items will be pasted from the top-left corner of your cursor.
+If you want to paste anything, your cursor changes the look into a paste icon, and you enter paste-mode.
+In this mode, you can paste your copied items.
+Items will appear at the top-left corner of your cursor.

 _Place selecting cursor for paste operation_